abpframework/abp/docs/en/others/penetration-test-report.md

 All the pages that are setting the `XSRF-TOKEN` and `.AspNetCore.Culture` cookies in the HTTP response are reported as "No `HttpOnly` Flag" vulnerability.
 This is a **positive-alert**.

 > **Note for IDS4 users**: The `idsrv.session` cookie is being used in IDS4 and after ABP 6.x, ABP switched to OpenIddict (https://github.com/abpframework/abp/issues/7221).
 Therefore, this cookie is not being used in the current startup templates and you can ignore this note if you have created your application after v6.0+.
-However, if you are still using Identity Server 4, there is an issue related to the `idsrv.session` cookie, it cannot be set as `HttpOnly`; you can see the related thread at its own repository https://github.com/IdentityServer/IdentityServer4/issues/3873.
+However, if you are still using Identity Server 4, there is an issue related to the `idsrv.session` cookie, it cannot be set as `HttpOnly`; you can see the related thread at its own repository: https://github.com/IdentityServer/IdentityServer4/issues/3873

 The `.AspNetCore.Culture` and `XSRF-TOKEN` cookies are being retrieved via JavaScript in ABP Angular, MVC and Blazor WASM projects.
 Therefore they cannot be set as `HttpOnly`.
 You can check out the following modules that retrieve these cookies via JavaScript: